samuel-pratt/amongus-autoclicker/README.md

 Basic python program that will complete tasks in the game among us.

 It works on a simple system of find and click, drag, or hold.
 It runs in the background and as you open tasks, it will complete them for you.
+It is currently very slow, but hopefully that will improve with time.
 This is just for fun, please don't use this to make the game unfair to others.

 ### Currently supported tasks